A Few Words About Us

 to provide the research, support and hands-on project management necessary in an organization’s cultural problem-solving process.

-Cultural Mixology is a NYC tri-state area certified Minority and Women-owned Business Enterprise (M/WBE).
+Cultural Mixology is a NYC tri-state area certified Women-owned Business Enterprise (WBE).

 Founder: Jamie B. Gelbtuch

-In her role as Founder and Principal Consultant of Cultural Mixology, Jamie B. Gelbtuch designs, delivers, and facilitates programs that build and enhance cultural competencies in business and academic settings.
-She leads the strategic thinking process, through coaching, training, mentoring, and consulting, to support individuals and organizations that are faced with multicultural challenges.
+In my role as Founder and Principal Consultant of Cultural Mixology, I design, deliver, and facilitate programs that build and enhance cultural competencies.
+I lead the strategic thinking process, through coaching, training, mentoring, and consulting, to support individuals and organizations that want to thrive across cultures.